ethereum/execution-apis/src/engine/experimental/capabilities.md

 #### Specification

-1. Consensus and execution layer client software **MUST** exchange with a list of currently supported Engine API methods down to a version of each method.
+1. Consensus and execution layer client software **MAY** exchange with a list of currently supported Engine API methods.
+Execution layer client software **MUST NOT** log any error messages if this method has either never been called or haven't been called for a significant amount of time.

+2. Request and response lists **MUST** contain Engine API methods that are currently supported by consensus and execution client software respectively.
+Name of each method in both lists **MUST** include suffixed version.
 Consider the following examples:
     * Client software of both layers currently supports `V1` and `V2` versions of `engine_newPayload` method:
         * params: `["engine_newPayloadV1", "engine_newPayloadV2", ...]`,
         * response: `["engine_newPayloadV1", "engine_newPayloadV2", ...]`.